Maprunner/rg2/README.md

 # Routegadget 2

+## IMPORTANT

+This branch is an archive of the Version 1.x.x development.
+It was the live version before a complete front end rewrite and the move to use vite.

+There will be no active development of this branch and it is intended for archive purposes only.
+The master branch from Version 2.0.1 onwards is a complete replacement for this branch.

 ## Latest news

 Version 1.10.3 was released on 19th July 2023.
 It includes a Czech translation and various minor updates.